llvm/llvm-project/llvm/docs/LangRef.rst

     the profile information.
 By marking a function ``hot``, users can work around the cases where the training input does not have good coverage on all the hot functions.
-``inaccessiblememonly``
-    This attribute indicates that the function may only access memory that is not accessible by the module being compiled before return from the function.
-This is a weaker form of ``readnone``.
-If the function reads or writes other memory, the behavior is undefined.

-    For clarity, note that such functions are allowed to return new memory which is ``noalias`` with respect to memory already accessible from the module.
-That is, a function can be both ``inaccessiblememonly`` and have a ``noalias`` return which introduces a new, potentially initialized, allocation.
-``inaccessiblemem_or_argmemonly``
-    This attribute indicates that the function may only access memory that is either not accessible by the module being compiled, or is pointed to by its pointer arguments.
-This is a weaker form of  ``argmemonly``.
-If the function reads or writes other memory, the behavior is undefined.
 ``inlinehint``
     This attribute indicates that the source code contained a hint that inlining this function is desirable (such as the "inline" keyword in